Varmundt/Varmundt/README.md

 Hello!
 I'm a **Systems Analysis and Development** student at UNINTER focused on back-end development.
 Passionate about technology and always seeking to learn new tools and techniques.

-🎯 **Currently:** Looking for an internship opportunity to apply technical knowledge and grow professionally

 My resume can be found at: [Curriculum Vitae](https://varmundt.github.io/curriculum-vitae/)

 ---